Providing global opportunities.

 Teaching style

-Papers will be taught using a combination of lectures, tutorials and directed readings.
-Language classes are often small and personalised attention can be given to students.
+Papers are taught using a combination of lectures, tutorials and directed readings.
+Language classes are often small, and students receive personalised attention.

 Student exchange and internships